neuro-team-femto/neuro-team-femto.github.io/_posts/2023-11-16-postdoc-position.md

 #### How to apply:

-Applications must be done via the CNRS employment portal, at this link: [INSERT URL HERE]().
+Applications must be done via the CNRS employment portal, at this [link](https://emploi.cnrs.fr/Offres/CDD/UMR6174-JEAAUC-008/Default.aspx).
 The portal is opened for application from December 1st to December 22nd. <br>

 Application material:
 - curriculum vitae